 6. You will be presented with the main menu following a few seconds of load time.
 Your Studio unit's Livestream restoration option will be selected.
 Hit the Enter key.

-7. At the 'choose language screen', press 'Enter' to select the default option of English.
+7. At the 'Choose language' screen, press the 'Enter' key to select the default option of English.

 8. At the 'Configuring console-data' screen, press the 'Enter' key to select the default option of Don’t touch keymap.

 9. Wait for the system to complete its image verification.
 This process will take about 10 minutes.
 ETA and the progress bar will be visible on the screen to indicate the process.

 10. Once completed, you will be presented with the following screen.
-Enter the “y” key on your keyboard, then press the Enter key.
+Type 'y,' then press the 'Enter' key.

 NOTE: If you have not backed up any files you wish to keep, press “CTRL+C” to exit and secure your files.
 Progressing past step 10 will result in data loss.

-11. Confirm your selection by entering the “y” key again and pressing “Enter” (NOTE: Data loss will occur immediately once the 'Enter' key is pressed).
+11. Confirm your selection by typing 'y' key again and pressing the “Enter” key (NOTE: Data loss will occur immediately once the 'Enter' key is pressed).

 12. Wait for the imaging process to complete.
 This should take roughly the same amount as time as the process in Step 9.